stellar/stellar-core/README.md

      * the issue was resolved in a newer version - then you just need to install the version with the fix
      * the issue was closed for some reason.
 You may decide to reopen it depending on context.
 Make sure to explain why the issue should be re-opened.

-For bugs being opened/re-opened, simply paste and fill the [Bug-Template.md](./Bug-Template.md) into the issue.

 # Running tests